What to do when your CD matures in a falling rate environment

 Conners tells Bankrate this is “not a guarantee,” but notes that “rates are artificially high as disinflation continues.”
 Kayikchyan suggests taking advantage of higher interest rates now while you still can.

-“Current CD rates will gradually decline by the end this year and into next year,” says Kayikchyan.
+“Current CD rates will gradually decline by the end of this year and into next year,” says Kayikchyan.
 “This means locking in current CD rates could benefit savers, as future rates are unlikely to be attractive.”

-Conners adds that the beginning of the lower rate cycle likely won’t be dramatic.
+Conners adds that the beginning of the lower rate cycle won’t likely be dramatic.
 You’ll still have some time to compare rates.
 “The banks typically act in a lag,” says Conners.
 “Meaning that interest rates won’t drop much initially.
 But over the next six months to a year, they will be markedly lower.”

 Are CDs still worth it?